cloudspinx/terraform-libvirt-kvm-modules/README.md

 The root of this repository is the domain creation module.

-This module relies on the following Terraform resources:
+This module relies on the following extra terraform resources:

 | Resource Name            | Description |
 |--------------------------|-------------|